1.3. PHP MySQL Bridge Connection

 Put your own values instead of "1" in both lines and save the entries.

-Also here you can find how you can make Bridge connection more secure.
+Also, find out how to make Bridge connection more secure.

 4. Open Store Manager -> Tools -> Preferences (F12) and enable PHP MySQL bridge connection checkbox.